Mhstudios-dev/pendy-privacy-policy/index.md

 ---

-*This privacy policy was last updated on January 2025.*
+*This privacy policy was last updated on November 2025.*